'People were crying and screaming everywhere,' Santa Fe High School student says

 MORE: Social media reacts to another high school shooting

-It was nearly two hours after the accident before Zach and Lauren found each other at the HEB near the gym.
+It was nearly two hours after the accident before Zack and Lauren found each other at the HEB near the gym.

 They hugged, relieved to see each other.